Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

 To give a different class of examples of factorable games, consider a game of signaling to one or more audiences.
-To be precise, Nature moves first and chooses a type for the sender, drawn according to $\lambda\in\Delta(\Theta),$ where $\Theta$ is a finite set.
+To be precise, Nature moves first and chooses a type for the sender, drawn according to some known distribution over a finite set of types, $\Theta$.
 The sender then chooses a signal $s\in S$, observed by all receivers $r_{1},...,r_{n_{r}}$.
 Each receiver then simultaneously chooses an action.
 The profile of receiver actions, together with the sender's type and signal, determine payoffs for all players.
 Viewing different types of senders as different players, this game is factorable for all sender types, provided payoffs are generic.
-This is because for each type $i$ we have $F_{i}[s]$ is the set of $n_{r}$ information sets by the receivers after seeing signal $s.$
+This factorability arises because for each type $i$, $F_{i}[s]$ is the set of $n_{r}$ information sets for the receivers after seeing signal $s.$

-\subsection{Examples of Non-Factorable Games}
+\subsubsection{Examples of Non-Factorable Games}